veelcheck/credit_card_checker/README.md

-This started as a *CodeCademy* project where you could check if a single number or batches of numbers are valid.
+This started as a *Codecademy* project where you could check if a single number or batches of numbers are valid.
 I've decided to stick to individual numbers and added some simple HTML and CSS for it to look nice.

 # JavaScript: